usnistgov/blossom-chaincode/authorization/README.md

 # Authorization Chaincode

 Chaincode functions to handle Blossom authorization.
-See design document: https://github.com/usnistgov/blossom-nist-member/wiki/BloSS@M:-Asset-Channel-Design.
+See design document: https://github.com/usnistgov/blossom-nist-member/wiki/BloSS@M-ATO-Process.

 ## Set ADMINMSP value
-In [./authorization/src/main/resources/policy.pml](./authorization/src/main/resources/policy.pml) set the value of `ADMINMSP` to the MSPID of the Blossom Admin member.
+In [./src/main/resources/policy.pml](./src/main/java/ngac/BlossomPDP.java) set the value of the `ADMINMSP` constant to the MSPID of the Blossom Admin member.

-**Example:** `const ADMINMSP = "SAMS-MSPID"`

 ## Build Chaincode
-To build the chaincode using Docker with java 11 and gradle 5.6.2, from `blossom-core/chaincode/authorization/` run:
+To build the chaincode using Docker with java 11 and gradle 5.6.2, from the authorization directory run:
 ```
 make build-auth
 ```

-This will create the shadowJar in `blossom-core/chaincode/authorization/build/libs/authorization.jar` and rebuild the libs directory `blossom-core/chaincode/authorization/build/libs`.
+This will create the jar file in `./build/libs/authorization.jar` and rebuild the libs directory `./libs`.

 ## Roles and Privileges
 ### Roles